EduardoLopezCS/cse15l-lab-reports/LabReport1Page1.md

 Example of the command with a path to a directory:

 <sup> The output is the command doing it's job, which is changing the current directory to the directory given as an arguement.
+(Errors no)
 ```
 [user@sahara ~]$ pwd
 /home